dcadenas/rubydeps/README.md

     dot -Tsvg rubydeps.dot > rubydeps.svg

+Notice that sometimes you may have missing dependencies as we graph the dependencies exercised by your tests so it's a quick bird's eye view to check your project coverage.

 ### Command line options

 The --path-filter option specifies a regexp that matches the path of the files you are interested in analyzing.
 For example you could have filters like 'project_name/app|project_name/lib' to analyze only code that is located in the 'app' and 'lib' dirs or as an alternative you could just exclude some directory you are not interested using a negative regexp like 'project_name(?!.*test)'